Alfaro helps Marlins rally in 9th, 10th to beat Giants 7-6

 Giants starter Aaron Sanchez gave up one run, five hits, three walks and a hit batter in 4 2/3 innings.

-San Francisco catcher Buster Posey was hit on the left arm by Alcantara’s final pitch.
+San Francisco catcher Buster Posey was hit on the left elbow by Alcantara’s final pitch.
 Posey went to first base and scored on a three-run homer by pinch-hitter Austin Slater off Richard Bleier, which capped a five-run inning that put the Giants ahead 5-3.
 Posey left the game before the bottom half.

+The former NL MVP left with a bruise, Giants manager Gabe Kapler said.

 Belt homered leading off the seventh, and Brandon Crawford had an RBI single.
 Belt has reached safely in 28 straight games against Miami.